rtrader58/AZ-140T00-Configurring-and-Operating-Microsoft-Azure-Virtual-Desktop/Microsoft Learn Path vs Modules vs Labs mappings.md

 Lab – Implement and manage storage for AVD (Azure AD DS) <br>
 Lab – Implement and manage storage for AVD (AD DS)  <br>
 Lab – Deploy host pools and session hosts by using the Azure portal (AD DS) <br>
-Lab – Deploy host pools and hosts by using Azure Resource Manager templates <br>
+Lab – Deploy host pools and hosts by using Azure Resource Manager templates (Azure AD DS) <br>
 Lab – Deploy and manage host pools and hosts by using PowerShell <br>
 Lab – Create and manage session host images (AD DS) <br>
 ## Learning Path 3 – Manage access and security for Azure Virtual Desktops